domschrei/aquaplanning/README.md

 ## Building and installing

-The framework is written from scratch and only depends on antlr4 (for the parsing of PDDL files) and JUnit for tests.
+The framework is written from scratch and thus does not rely on any Planning-related frameworks.
+It does depend on antlr4 (for the parsing of PDDL files), Picocli for argument parsing, and sat4j as a SAT solver backend.
 We use [Maven](https://maven.apache.org/) as a build system to resolve these dependencies (package `maven` in Debian-based Linux distributions).
-In the base directory, run `mvn package` which will run the included JUnit tests and create a runnable jar file in `target/aquaplanning-<version>.jar-with-dependencies.jar`.
+In the base directory, run `mvn package` which will run the included JUnit tests and create a runnable jar file in `target/aquaplanning-<version>-jar-with-dependencies.jar`.
 You can launch the application with `java -jar <runnable-jar> <domain-file> <problem-file>`.

 Using the Eclipse IDE, the project can be directly imported as a Maven project and then built and/or installed.

 ## Usage

 Aquaplanning can be used as an off-the-shelf planner; you can specify a domain file and a problem file as arguments (in that order), and it will attempt to parse, ground, and solve the problem.
 You can try the files provided in the `testfiles/` directory.
+All available options will be displayed when running the .jar without any arguments.

 When you want to use your own planner, implement the Planner interface and take a look at the DefaultPlanner class as a point of reference.